If you are looking for Frindle teaching ideas, this is the place to visit. You’ll find printables, lesson plans, and novel study samples.

 Frindle by Andrew Clements is the humorous story of a fifth-grade boy.
 Nick comes up with the idea to start calling an ink pen a frindle.
 His teacher, Mrs. Granger, makes a huge deal when Nick and his classmates use the word frindle in class.
 Large groups of students begin to stay after school to write punishment sentences.
 This causes the principal to pay a visit to Nick’s home.
 Excitement over the word spreads all over town.
 Before long, Nick has created a tidal wave that seems to keep growing.
 This is a must-read book for upper elementary students.

-This lesson plan provides instructions for how students can brainstorm to come up with a new word then create a dictionary entry for it including a pronunciation key, part of speech, word origin, and definition.
+- This Scholastic lesson plan provides instructions for how students can brainstorm to come up with a new word and then create a dictionary entry for it including a pronunciation key, part of speech, word origin, and definition.

-Courtney from Polka Dot Lesson Plans provides a blog post with several teaching ideas.
-She includes photos of student work to help illustrate paper plate characters and a scene snapshot.
+- Courtney from Polka Dot Lesson Plans provides a blog post with several teaching ideas.
+She includes photos of students’ work to help illustrate paper plate characters and a scene snapshot.

 - 8 Fun Dictionary Activities from Rachel Lynette

 - Reading is Fundamental’s Frindle Page has an online crossword puzzle and word searches in three different levels.